Grainne10/myproject/README.md

 * [Disable warnings](https://www.geeksforgeeks.org/how-to-disable-python-warnings/)
 * [Seaborn](https://seaborn.pydata.org/generated/seaborn.pairplot.html) - This shows pairplots using all the numerical variables in the palmer penguin dataset.
 * [Seaborn]https://seaborn.pydata.org/generated/seaborn.kdeplot.html - Explanation and examples of different kernal density plots.
+* ChatGPT - This was used to tidy up and make some improvements on a few of the plots.

-##That's All Folks, Thanks for Reading, I hope you enjoyed learning about the Palmer Penguins.
+## That's All Folks, Thanks for Reading, I hope you enjoyed learning about the Palmer Penguins.

 ![PalmerPenguins](https://allisonhorst.github.io/palmerpenguins/reference/figures/lter_penguins.png)